Government of Macedonia announces tendering for solar power plants, wind farm

 He noted that the EUR 5.9 million loan secured by ELEM for a project worth EUR 7 million is the first that the company has signed without state guarantees.
 ELEM will secure EUR 1.1 million for the project from its own revenues.

-Deputy Prime Minister Koco Angjushev said that the Oslomej thermal power plant (TPP) will be transformed from a pollutant into a facility that does not pollute the environment.
+Deputy Prime Minister Koco Angjusev said that the Oslomej thermal power plant (TPP) will be transformed from a pollutant into a facility that does not pollute the environment.

-Over the next few years the power plant capacity will be increased to 30MW-40 MW, Angjushev said.
+Over the next few years the power plant capacity will be increased to 30MW-40 MW, Angjusev said.

 He noted that tendering for 200 MW solar power plants will refer to state land, but it will be possible to use private land for this purpose if there is interest.